wavemaker/docs/learn/wmo-setup.md

 sidebar_label: "WaveMaker Online Setup"
 ---
 ---
-As a RAD tool, using WaveMaker Online (WMO) Studio, develop app and deploy your app to cloud without needing much of an equipment or setup.
+As a RAD tool, using WaveMaker Online (WMO) Studio, develop app and deploy your app to cloud without needing much of an equipment or a setup.
 WMO is a browser based rich studio.
-It does not require any installation.
-All you need is a browser to start using WMO.
-To get an overview of how to setup WMO, see below.
+Simply launch a browser, sign-up and start using WMO.

 ## Supported Browsers